 All perimeter lighting is on daylight sensors, and will adjust dependent on sun conditions.

 Existing crushed rock material from old ballasted roof and parking garage demolition was reused on site as fill and base for new construction areas.

 A large portion of ceiling and flooring was left exposed for aesthetics, but importantly for minimal use of new construction materials.

 75% of all materials were sourced from a 500-mile range distance to reduce transportation needs and energy consumption.

 All wood materials were sourced from recycled content providers.

-Welcome packets for employees were provided upon their return to the headquarters site which included information about the sustainable features of their new home as part of the education program.
+Welcome packets were provided for employees upon their return to the headquarters site, which included information about the sustainable features of their new home as part of the education program.